alelova/kubernetes_certificates/README.md

 # centos 7 kubernetes 1.13
 # dockerd-current[5080]: E0603 09:09:40.481894       1 authentication.go:65] Unable to authenticate the request due to an error: [x509: certificate has expired or is not yet valid, x509: certificate has expired or is not yet valid]

 Kubernetes certificates expires in one year by default.
 Then kubelet service fail and kubectl command cant connect to the kubernetes admin api.
+We have upgrade in one year from v1.11 to v1.13 and the nodes have differents configurations, depending on the installation data.
 Some of the certificates seems to be auto-regenerated, but the config files were using the old certificates data.

 ## In every node